 Cucumbers are high in the compound called silica.
 It is a trace mineral not found in many foods but is high in the skin of cucumbers.
 Silica, as explained above, helps to maintain connective tissues in your body such as collagen and elastin.
 Silica is also great for the skin, helping to give it elasticity and keeps hair lustrous and nails strong.

 Cucumbers contain a hormone needed by cells of the pancreas (beta cells) to produce insulin (beta cells in the pancreas produce the hormone insulin).
-A study found that rats who were given an aqueous extract of cucumbers had significant increases in body weight, liver glycogen and serum insulin levels and decreases in blood glucose, glycosylated hemoglobin levels, total cholesterol and serum triglycerides.
-In addition, the cucumber extract resulted in HDL cholesterol being significantly increased (8).
+A study found that rats who were given an aqueous extract of cucumbers had significant increases in liver glycogen and serum insulin levels and decreases in blood glucose, glycosylated hemoglobin levels, total cholesterol and serum triglycerides.
+In addition, the cucumber extract increased HDL (“good”) cholesterol levels (8).

 Cucumber, a natural diuretic, helps to lower blood pressure in our arteries.
 Foods that are high in potassium, magnesium and fibre can help reduce blood pressure, and these minerals are most readily found in the cucumber.
 Cucumbers also contain Vitamins A and K, caffein acid, folate, Vitamin C (powerful antioxidant that can help lower blood pressure), and silica.
 All of these compounds have been found to significantly reduce and regulate blood pressure, and thus makes cucumbers great for treating both low and high blood pressure.

 (1) Ghebretinsae, A., Thulin, M., & Barber, J. (2007).
 Relationships of cucumbers and melons unraveled: molecular phylogenetics of Cucumis and related genera (Benincaseae, Cucurbitaceae).
 American Journal of Botany, 94, 1256-1266s.